NETWORG/blog/_posts/2020-04-14-exchange-online-with-powershell-in-mac-os.md

 Luckily not quite.
 There are two options to choose from.
 One is to subscribe Azure Cloud and use the Azure shell, which is not a very affordable solution to say the least, but it is definitely easier (aside a VM with Windows).

-You could save the cost, if you need PowerShell temporarily and opt in for the free trial, that will run 30 days, but her is a second option, Microsoft has in development, that I will cover here.
+You could save the cost, if you need PowerShell temporarily and opt in for the free trial, that will run 30 days, but there is a second option, Microsoft has in development, that I will cover here.

 Theoretically Microsoft did describe it pretty well in the Docs, but in practice it isn’t as straightforward.
 To sum it up, there are 3 crucial steps: